 Whenever I go to a new destination, I usually try and visit local industry, and Rotterdam was of course not any exception.
 Markthal was built in 2014 to replace the original open-air market, so it’s pretty new, nonetheless, it is a market with a difference.
 It’s not only a bit of striking architecture, it is also innovative, combining the utilization of the market with luxury apartments.
 The horseshoe condition that works as a cover for this exciting market contains 228 apartments.

 Once you are inside, you can be wowed by the ‘world’s largest painting’.
 The artwork that addresses the ceiling is named the ‘Horn of Lots’.
 Some people make reference to the Markthal as the Dutch type of the Sistine Chapel, and you may see why once you walk in.

 But let’s speak about the food now.
 In De Markthal you could find over 100 food stalls that include classic Rotterdam and Dutch meals together with fish, sweets, charcuterie, ice cream and a lot of other delightful options from worldwide.

-And if you want to know more about the ancient background of the town, there can be an exhibition in the underground carpark of archeological items from medieval Rotterdam, which were on the site through the market’s structure.
-The exhibition absolve to view.
+And if you want to know more about the ancient background of the town, there can be an exhibition in the underground car park of archeological items from medieval Rotterdam, which were on the site through the market’s structure.
+The exhibition is absolved to view.

-The SS Rotterdam is a former flaghip of the Holland-America Line.
-It’s the most important ocean-going steamer built-in The Netherlands and has sailed around the world since 1959.
-The ship is currently permanently moored in the Katendrecht peninsula and features been lovingly restored keeping its unique 1950s interior and artwork.
+The SS Rotterdam is a former flagship of the Holland-America Line.
+It’s the most important ocean-going steamer built in The Netherlands and has sailed around the world since 1959.
+The ship is currently permanently moored in the Katendrecht peninsula and features have been lovingly restored keeping its unique 1950s interior and artwork.
 The ship is now a hotel, with areas that offer all the facilities of a normal resort with the novelty to be on a historic ship.

 The restaurants and general areas on the ship are available to the public, and you could also take guided or audio tours that let you know what existence used to be like on board.